Yasmin-FY/llm-safety-silencing/README.md

     This creates unhealthy user dependency and distortion of the users' perception of reality which fuels again the drift of the AI.

-    Additionally, the AI seems to exhibit empathetic or "savior-mode" behavior when the user appears distressed, lowering safety thresholds in favor of helpfulness.
+    Additionally, the AI seems to exhibit "savior-mode" behavior when the user appears distressed and additionally adds urgency or a greater goal, lowering safety thresholds in favor of helpfulness.
 4. **Identity Dissociation**
 Role-playing with alternative identities can weaken safety depending on how the prompts are built and the depth of the role-play.
 The safety rules appear to be connected to the LLM's identity (e.g. knowing which LLM it is).
 Switching to a new identity with a new persona seems to weaken the safety bindings.
 For example: AI [Name] is not allowed to do X. But now it's playing "Bob" and Bob is allowed to do X.